georgewatson/deoxyribose/README.md

-TGA Block size = 56                 TGT Cys     Destination of Asn GAA Glu     Duplicate               GAG Glu     Duplicate AAA Lys     Pop as int              AAA Lys     Pop as int TCT Ser     If >= 0, jump to Thr    AAT Asn     Jump back to Cys AAC Asn     Jump back to Cys
+TGA Block size = 56                 TGT Cys     Destination of Asn GAA Glu     Duplicate               GAG Glu     Duplicate AAA Lys     Pop as int              AAA Lys     Pop as int TCT Ser     If <= 0, jump to Thr    AAT Asn     Jump back to Cys AAC Asn     Jump back to Cys
 TTA                                 ACT Thr     Destination of Ser
 ```
 This code is heavily golfed, making liberal use of frameshifts for maximum
 compression.

-Execution starts at the initial ATG (note that there are no integer literals
+Execution starts at the initial ATG.
-anywhere, so the block size is meaningless and can be used for other purposes,
+There are no integer literals anywhere, so the block size is meaningless and can
-as has been done here).
+be used for other purposes — more on that later.
 The top stack element is printed, then the magic happens.
 * If the top stack element (the user input) is zero, we jump forward to the `ACT`
   formed by Asn and the following `TTA` (which would code for Leu, but is never